 5. Stand up for your body.
 “Chances are, you spend most of your life sitting on your butt, at your desk or computer, at home, and in your car.
 Why would you go to the gym and sit some more on a machine?” asks Tumminello.
 “Most free weights get you standing on your feet and force you to use muscles that don’t get worked from a seated position.”

-From Machines to Free Weights
+How to Move From Weight Machines to Free Weights

 The most important exercises to perform with free weights are those that are multijoint and involve major muscle groups, says Charlie Weingroff, PT, ATC, CSCS, a physical therapist for the U.S. Marine Corps.
 These exercises incorporate your axial skeleton — your pelvis, spine and trunk — making them most relevant to everyday life.

 Our experts selected the following five must-do moves.
 These exercises work the major muscle groups of the upper and lower body in a balanced fashion.
 Each also replaces a popular machine at the gym.